 Once enabled, Azure AD does not go to each synchronized user to remove the

 DisablePasswordExpiration value from the PasswordPolicies attribute.
-Instead, the value is set to
+Instead, the

 It is recommended to enable EnforceCloudPasswordPolicyForPasswordSyncedUsers, prior to enabling password hash sync, so that the initial sync of password hashes does not add the

 DisablePasswordExpiration value to the PasswordPolicies attribute for the users.

 The default Azure AD password policy requires users to change their passwords every 90 days.
 If your policy in AD is also 90 days, the two policies should match.
 However, if the AD policy is not 90 days, you can update the Azure AD password policy to match by using the Set-MsolPasswordPolicy PowerShell command.